 About this Virtual Instructor Led Training (VILT)

-- CCS in an international context
+- CCS projects in an international context

-- Site selection & characterisation
+- Site selection and site characterization

 - Storage capacity assessment